Ghost 6 theme for newsrooms

 Set up in a minute

-Add your video to the post, choose a cover image, and mark it as a video story.
-That is the whole setup, all from the Ghost editor you already know.
+Add your video to the post, choose a cover image, mark it as a video story.
+The whole setup, from the Ghost editor you already know.

 Plays right in the story